TharunMadishetti/TitleGenius/README.md

 # TitleGenius
-- an AI powered title generator for your blog
+- an AI powered title generator for your blogs.